Instances

 In addition to the cloud-init user data, additional VM metadata such as hostname and SSH public keys are written to a CIDATA volume with base64 encoding.
 The VFAT volume is mounted during boot time to pass the metadata to cloud-init and is unmounted afterwards.

-Using Your Instance
+Using Your VM Instance

 When an instance is started (which happens by default at create time unless start: false is specified), its state will transition to starting and then running.
 A running instance is ready for access if the guest and networking setup meets all the prerequisites for remote access.
 You can also connect to the instance through its serial console.